Types of outcomes

 - Adjudication 1574: Fransyl Marmolejo and the Church of Scientology/Woman's Day (November 2013)

-A complaint about a report on 25 March 2013 headed, “Scientology tore my family apart”.
+The Press Council has considered a complaint about a report on 25 March 2013 headed, “Scientology tore my family apart”.
 It presented the story of Adrian Kelsey, describing his separation from his wife and children and from the Church of Scientology.

 - Adjudication 1578: Cr Len Roberts/Myall Coast Nota (November 2013)

-A complaint from Cr Len Roberts about a letter published on 6 September 2012, in the lead-up to the local council elections.
+The Press Council has considered a complaint from Cr Len Roberts about a letter published on 6 September 2012, in the lead-up to the local council elections.
 The letter was from a constituent opposing a pro-development view for the area, including what he called the “bigger than Forster” vision of Cr Roberts, who was standing for re-election.

 The Council has previously urged publications to be wary of causing unfairness by publishing critical material about an election candidate when there will be no opportunity to publish the candidate’s response before the election.
 In this case, the newspaper should have avoided unfairness by either declining to publish the constituent’s letter in that edition or seeking agreement with Cr Roberts on an edited version of his response to be published at the same time as the letter.